InfinitumForm/post-category-filter/README.txt

 == Legal Notice ==

-This plugin retains the original GPLv2 license from the upstream version authored by Javier Villanueva.
+This plugin retains the original GPLv2 license from the upstream version authored by Javier Villanueva (@jahvi).

 All new contributions are © 2025 Ivijan Stefan Stipic and released under the same GPLv2-or-later license.